geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " He flies, the champion of another dame

-" Who wins your favour in a borrow'd name ;
+" Who wins your favour in a borrow'd name;

 " Him I defy, and in your royal sight,

 " Will prove unworthy of the name of knight !"
 730

 The monarch's cheek, where deeper crimson glow'd
-As spoke the stranger knight, his anger shew'd :
+As spoke the stranger knight, his anger shew'd:
 " Long have our ocean-peers the praise obtained
 " Of dauntless valour, and of faith unstained,